killerfrienddk/Opentdb-Trivia/README.md

 7. Create a tooltip script using a directive.
 8. Develop more custom components to reuse on the site.
 9. Find a way to remove hash tags from the URL.
 Currently, if the hash mode is not used, the page will not work when reloaded and will return a 404 error on GitHub Pages.
+10. Allow the usage of enter on the login page.

 ## Other interesting things that I did while building this.
 #### Randomizing the choices